githubtraining/managing-merge-conflicts/responses/00_more-conflicts-3.md

 1. Checkout to the `add-experience` branch by clicking **Current branch**, and selecting `add-experience`.
 1. Merge `master` into the `add-experience` branch by clicking **Current branch**, and selecting **Choose a branch to merge into update-config**.
 1. Select the `master` branch, and click **Merge master into update-config**.
 1. You'll be prompted about the merge conflict, and asked if you'd like to resolve it in your default editor.
-Click the button to open the file in your default editor.
+Click the button to open each file in your default editor.
-1. Remove the conflict markers and pick your desired content.
+1. Remove the conflict markers and pick your desired content for each file.
-1. Save and close the file.
+1. Save and close the files.
 1. Back in GitHub Desktop, click **Commit merge**.
 1. Push your changes back to the remote by clicking **Push origin**.
 {% else %}